 Q. How do I start applying for aid?

 A. Begin the process by completing the FAFSA online at www.fafsa.ed.gov.
-As long as you have the FAFSA sent to Multnomah and sign with your PIN, we should receive it within 2-3 business days.
+As long as you have the FAFSA sent to Multnomah and sign with your FSA ID, we should receive it within 2-3 business days.
 We will send further instructions to the email address provided on the FAFSA, so make sure the address you provide is accurate.

 Q. What is Multnomah’s FAFSA school code?